 An inbound funnel can be great but it can take about 6 months before you start to see results.
 As a company founder, you need to ask whether you can survive that long without any revenue or leads for your account executives to close on.
 With outbound, you can start selling from the day one.

 So have I got you paying attention?
 Good, because developing outbound can make your life easier.

 What problems will you solve when you start an outbound sales strategy?

-Think about the major challenges for your company.
-These are common to both startups and mature businesses.
+Think about the major challenges faced by your company.
+These are common for both startups and mature businesses.

-- You probably need leads to sell to and gain revenue from.
-You need these leads to come in in a predictable way for the sake of efficiency and future planning.
+- You probably need a predictable flow of leads to sell to and gain revenue from.

-- You need them in a timely manner to keep a startup revenue positive or a mature business meeting the targets set by its board.
+- You need them in a timely and predictable manner to keep a startup revenue positive or to meet the targets set by a board.

 - You want your lead generation to keep pace with the growth of your business.